Carbon Monoxide Safety

 A good place to install it is within 15 feet of each bedroom.
 The detector will trigger an alarm when an excess amount of CO is detected.

 In addition to installing and maintaining CO detectors throughout your home, you should also never use a generator indoors.
 Only use your generator outdoors in a well-ventilated, dry area, away from air intakes to the home, and protected from rain and snow, preferably under a canopy, open shed, or carport.

 Signs of CO Poisoning

-- Breathing small amounts of CO can result in headaches, dizziness, or nausea.
+- Breathing small amounts of CO can result in headaches, chest tightness, dizziness, nausea, and fatigue.

 - Prolonged exposure could lead to fainting or, in some cases, could be fatal.